microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaConditionalAccessPolicy.md

 This command deletes a conditional access policy in Microsoft Entra ID.

-- `-PolicyId` parameter specifies the conditional access policy ID.
+- `-PolicyId` parameter specifies the conditional access policy Id.

 ## Parameters